-- The Intesa Sanpaolo mobile app was named "Overall Digital Experience Leader" by Forrester, ranking first among all banking apps in the EMEA area.
-It is a gateway used by over 12 million multi-channel customers, with around 1.5 billion logins and 146 million transactions a year, and supports the purchase of products and services on the Group's digital channels, which account for almost 40% of Banca dei Territori's total sales. - As part of the agreement signed with TIM and Google, activities began to develop the Google Cloud Platform in Italy, a project aimed at providing Intesa Sanpaolo with Google cloud services on TIM's Italian Data Centres that will meet the highest international security and information confidentiality standards.
+The Intesa Sanpaolo mobile app was named "Overall Digital Experience Leader" by Forrester, ranking first among all banking apps in the EMEA area.
+It is a gateway used by over 12 million multi-channel customers, with around 1.5 billion logins and 146 million transactions a year, and supports the purchase of products and services on the Group's digital channels, which account for almost 40% of Banca dei Territori's total sales.

+As part of the agreement signed with TIM and Google, activities began to develop the Google Cloud Platform in Italy, a project aimed at providing Intesa Sanpaolo with Google cloud services on TIM's Italian Data Centres that will meet the highest international security and information confidentiality standards.

-- Creation of a new Digital Bank to effectively serve a significant portion - of Intesa Sanpaolo customers who do not visit branches: 4 million customers. - Promoting innovation through: - around 800 projects in 2022-2025, 70% more than in 2018-2021; - 100 million euro of NEVA SGR investments in start-ups.
+of investments in technology and growth.
+Creation of a new Digital Bank to effectively serve a significant portion of Intesa Sanpaolo customers who do not visit branches: 4 million customers.

+innovation through: Promoting - around 800 projects in 2022-2025, 70% more than in 2018-2021; - 100 million euro of NEVA SGR investments in start-ups.